Anna050689/Human_Resources_Manager/documentation/Sortware_Requirements_Specification.md

 * User enters the last name, patronymic and first name of the employee in the search field (in the right upper corner) and presses Enter;
 * Application displays the record of the employee;
-* If any data is entered incorrectly, an incorrect message is displayed;

 ![record_of_the_employee](images/record_of_the_employee.png)